 Only with excellent employees can our research be successful.
 Their motivation and creativity is our greatest asset.
 It is therefore one of our central concerns that they are given the chance to fulfil their potential: by providing an excellent infrastructure, flexible working hours, teleworking, specific further training options, networking opportunities, and support in combining family and career.
 We want to deliver real equal opportunities for both women and men.

 Support for early-career scientists

-We place particular emphasis on profiled support for our early-career scientists, working closely with partner universities, for example in supervising PhD students.
+We place particular emphasis on profiled support for our early-career scientists, working closely with partner universities, for example in supervising doctoral researchers (PhD students).
 We want to attract the brightest minds to Jülich, not only from Germany, but from all over the world.
 We appreciate that Jülich is among the most popular locations for Humboldt fellows.
 One of the cornerstones of Forschungszentrum Jülich is our international campus: postdocs from more than 35 countries work here.
 We expressly foster an exchange of ideas and cooperations and we enable our early-career scientists to develop professionally during research stays at partner institutions in Germany and abroad.

 Jülich as a vocational training centre